hairizuanbinnoorazman/automaton/README.md

   - All data needed for the algorithm colocated with algo
   - All result dumped into the same algorithm
   - (Need to ensure this) Any rerunning of the algorithm will always lead to the same result
+  - If there is a need to alter the behaviour, then use interfaces to change it.
+E.g. The audit object would take in differing clients which allows it to switch between actual extraction from API or mocking extraction via tests.

 ## Interesting libraries to utilize